Creative Direction

 A typical strategic engagement looks like this:

-3. A period of deep research.
-This typically includes many 1:1 interviews resulting in a report of findings and insights (often with multiple review rounds).
+A period of deep research.
+This typically includes 1:1 interviews resulting in a report of findings and insights (often with multiple review rounds).

-5. In many cases, I also help create the content I recommend.
-I often serve as Creative Director for the content team.
+In many cases, I also help create the content I recommend, serving as creative consultant or Creative Director for the content team.

 And just for fun, here’s a little foray into science reporting: